Tag Archives: Leon Uris

 More opinionated

-Leon Uris was more opinionated in his analysis of an Ireland then descending deeper into sectarian strife, rather rather the island emerging from a war of independence and civil war at Nutting’s visit.
+Leon Uris was more opinionated in his analysis of an Ireland then descending deeper into sectarian strife, rather than the island emerging from the war of independence and civil war at Nutting’s visit.
 During the Uris’s nine-month stay, more than 400 people were killed and thousands of others were injured in shootings and bombings.
 More than 500 people were charged with terrorist offences.
 “Their visit coincided with one of the most violent years of the Troubles,” wrote biographer Ira B. Nadel.[4]Ira B. Nadel, Leon Uris: Life of a Best Seller.
 [Austin: University of Texas Press, 2010], See Chapter 9, “Ireland,” 209-232.

 Uris leveraged his identity as an American Jew, not an Irish-American of Catholic or Protestant faith, as well as his status as a celebrity author.
 He took particular aim at “the most diabolic by-product of three hundred and fifty years of the plantation of Ulster, a cancerous growth known as Paisleyism.”
 Grimly, he concluded: “The nightmare of Ulster has come about with Christian fighting Christian in one of the most advanced of Western societies.
 Continuation of this travesty with God can lead to the eclipse of civilization in that part of the world.”[5]Uris, Terrible Beauty, 128, 195.